Academics & Classrooms

 Hood prides itself on small class size and the interpersonal relationship that is achieved by students and faculty.
-Fall 2020 courses will include regular in-person classes, but may also include creative uses of hybrid, blended and other instructional delivery.
+Courses will include regular in-person classes, but may also include creative uses of hybrid, blended and other instructional delivery.

 All courses will be designed to go fully online or for a student to complete online should the need arise.

 - Traditional, on-campus or bimodal: Faculty and students will be in the classroom for the majority of class meetings.
 There may be some online elements to the class, but most classes will be in person.

 - Hybrid: Courses will be delivered in both on-campus and online modalities.
 Faculty may deliver some class sessions online, with the remaining portion offered in the traditional format.
 All synchronous online meetings will occur at the class meeting time and will be recorded and available for students to access.